UniMath/agda-unimath/src/foundation/parametric-types.lagda.md

-Given a discrete type `B`, if there exists a function `f : I → B` together with elements `X` and `Y` of `I` such that `f X ≠ f Y`, and moreover there is some assignment of double negation stable propositions to `I`, `χ : Prop¬¬ → I` that sends true propositions to `X` and false propositions to `Y`, then every type has decidable universal quantifications.
+Given a discrete type `B`, if there exists a function `f : I → B` together with elements `X` and `Y` of `I` such that `f X ≠ f Y`, and moreover there is some assignment `χ` of double negation stable propositions to `I` that sends true propositions to `X` and false propositions to `Y`, then every type has decidable universal quantifications.
 For `I` equal to a universe, there is such a map given by splitting at any given double negation stable proposition:

 ```text
   χ P ≔ (P × X) + ((¬ P) × Y)